CentaurusInfra/fornax-serverless/doc/design/architecture.md

 Traditionally Kubernetes use controllers and scheduler to drive implementation of a pod, there are a lot of back forth api calls between controllers/scheduler and api server, and a lot of asynchronous watch messages exchanges.
 This method provides flexible framework to plug in scheduling rule and resources creation in workload implementation and decouple resource responsibility between different controllers, making Kubernetes highly extensible for introducing new resource types, but at the same time, instance starting latency is high.
 ![kubernetes create deployment sequence diagram](pictures/architecture/kubernetes-sequence.jpg)

-Fornax-serverless platform will simplify this relatively time-consuming workload implementation process by
+Fornax-serverless platform will simplify this relatively time-consuming workload implementation process by (_rough idea; may up to change when being implemented_)
 * removing api/message exchange between controllers and scheduler, workload resource is implemented using a task workflow which is initiated directly by customer API call
 * workload task workflow does not watch resource change, it’s executed inside service as a task creates Pod spec and Endpoint spec, and calls Node agent and Ingress gateway api to implement resources directly.
 * node selecting is using the latest information that the Node manager maintains in its memory pool of nodes.
 The node manager uses sophisticated and efficient techniques (e.g. sorted priority queue), chooses a candidate node to place the workload to.